briankoser/load-goodreads-to-fauna/README.md

 # load-goodreads-to-fauna
-Load Goodreads data to FaunaDB
+Load Goodreads data to FaunaDB.

+Will run in an AWS Lambda function for kodex.